Flexibility in Determining the Role of the Board of Directors in the Age of Information (with James P. Holdcroft), 19 Cardozo Law Review 291 (1997)

 Date of Authorship for this Version

 Macey, Jonathan R. and Holdcroft, James P., "Flexibility in Determining the Role of the Board of Directors in the Age of Information" (1997).
 Faculty Scholarship Series.
-Paper 1450.
+1450.